Steelstone3/F1-Management-Simulator/README.md

-# Star Trek Explorers

-Golang Star Trek game loosely based on the C++ original
+# F1 Management Simulator

+A test driven Golang application design to simulate an F1 season.

-## Running Star Trek Explorers
+## Running F1 Management Simulator

-> cd ~/Star-Trek-Explorers
+> cd ~/F1-Management-Simulator
 >
 > go build
 >
 > go run ./main.go

-## Tests

-> cd ~/Star-Trek-Explorers
+Or launch project from your IDE.

+This application has been tested to run on debain derived Linux, Windows 10 and Mac OS 10 beyond this scope your expierences may vary.

+## Testing F1 Management Simulator
 >
+> cd ~/F1-Management-Simulator
+>
 > go test ./...

+Or run the tests from your IDE of choice.

-## Dependencies
+## F1 Management Simulator Dependencies

-Follow the steps for installing golang runtime for your given operating system.
+Please go to the Rust website to install Rust for your given operating system.

 > <https://go.dev/dl/>